1986 Pennsylvania gubernatorial election

 The 1986 Pennsylvania gubernatorial election was held on November 4, 1986.
 Democrat Bob Casey narrowly defeated Republican Bill Scranton III, in a race that featured two very high-profile candidates.

-The race was a rematch of the lieutenant gubernatorial nominees in 1978, a race where Scranton defeated Casey.
-As of 2022, this is the most recent Pennsylvania gubernatorial race to have a margin within five points.
+As of 2024, this is the most recent Pennsylvania gubernatorial race to have a margin within five points for either party.
+This is the most recent time that the state voted for different parties for Senate and Governor in the same election.

 Republican primary

 Lt.
 Governor Bill Scranton III ran unopposed for the Republican nomination.